 Upon them setting the pizza down in front of you, you’re instantly delighted by all the parmesan cheese generously dusted around the crust.
 The crust is perfectly crunchy and well done, reminiscent of NY Style Pizza.
 But yet, the center of the pizza was slightly tender.
-They absolutely cook the pizza right on the brick in the oven as you can taste the char as you bite into it.
+They cook the pizza on the brick in the oven so that you can taste the char.

 We ordered a regular cheese pie because it’s the base of any pizzeria.
 How good are the ingredients?
-Without a doubt, U Street Pizza is using high-quality ingredients.
-The pizza sauce was so delicious and fragrant, the aroma and taste of basil The pizza was also covered with the right amount of cheese.
+Without a doubt, U Street Pizza uses high-quality ingredients.
+The pizza sauce is so delicious and fragrant, with the aroma and taste of basil.
+The cheesiness!

 Our second pie was from their house pie… a vodka pie.
 This is supposedly one of the most ordered pies.
 Was it good?
 I thought the cheese pie was better.
 The pepperoni on the pizza was top-notch.